A Consumer's Guide to Automotive Repair in California

 - If you are willing to negotiate, say so

 - If the problem cannot be resolved to your satisfaction, tell the manager you intend to file a complaint with the Bureau of Automotive Repair

 How to File a Complaint

-You can file a complaint online at the BAR web site.
-Or, you can call (800) 952-5210 to have a complaint form sent to you.
+You can file a complaint online or you can call (800) 952-5210 to have a complaint form sent to you.
 Return it to the address listed on the form.

 Save all your receipts; they may be helpful when BAR reviews your complaint.

 Here's What BAR Will Do When You File a Complaint